 \subsection{Emotions help when computation and information are limited}

+The key question in this chapter is: how is information processed in what we call emotions; what is special in that information-processing when we feel, for example, fear or disgust?
 The starting point here is that emotions are needed because of the limited information available and the limited computational capacity.
 If an agent knew exactly everything that happens in the world and had unlimited computational power, perhaps it would not need emotions.
 A planning system would decide the best course of action---and it would really be the best course of action.
 However, in reality, things happen that we didn't expect.
 It is because the agent does not know everything about the world (limited information), and the planning system cannot compute all the possible courses of action (limited computation).
 This is of course a narrative running through all AI and all neuroscience, but it is worth repeating.

 This chapter will show various ways in which emotions help in information-processing under such limitations.
-One thing that the limitations above imply is that some kind of monitoring of unexpected events is needed, as well as a system for changing plans as they are detected.
-This is the role of interrupts, which is one of the themes of this chapter, and one of the specific functions of emotions.
-Such interrupts often also trigger pre-programmed action sequences or plans that have been found useful by evolution, or the programmer, which is another aspect of how emotions help in steering an agent's behaviour.
+One implication of the limitations is that some kind of monitoring of unexpected events is needed, as well as a system for changing plans accordingly.
+This is the role of interrupts, which is the main theme of this chapter and one of the specific functions of emotions.
+Such interrupts can also trigger pre-programmed action sequences or plans that have been found useful by evolution, or the programmer, which is another aspect of how emotions help in steering an agent's behavior.